ftnt-dspille/fsr-noc-automation/content/chapter-02-ftnt-apis/10-api-intro.md

 Think of a REST API like ordering pizza over the phone.
 You call the pizza place (API endpoint), tell them what you want (HTTP request), and they respond with your order status or the pizza itself (HTTP response).

-**Key Concept:** REST APIs use standard HTTP methods to perform operations, just like standardized ways to order food.
+**Key Concept:** REST APIs use standard HTTP methods to perform operations

 ## The Four Essential HTTP Methods (Pizza Edition)